White House science office to hold first event on countering climate change denial and delay

 “What we’re seeing now is a result of past inaction,” she said.
 “That past inaction is haunting us.
 And so the question is, how do we accelerate effective action?”

 President Biden took office promising to take a whole-of-government approach to curbing the greenhouse gas emissions that are dangerously warming the Earth.
-But the event comes as Biden’s massive climate and social spending plan, known as the Build Back Better bill, remains stalled on Capitol Hill.
+But the event is being held as Biden’s massive climate and social spending plan, known as the Build Back Better bill, remains stalled on Capitol Hill.

-However, Lubchenco said the discussion would not dwell on the uncertain fate of the spending package, which would have been the largest climate and clean energy investment in the nation’s history.
+However, Lubchenco said the discussion would not dwell on the uncertain fate of the spending package, which would be the largest climate and clean energy investment in the nation’s history.

 “We don’t plan to focus on specific legislation at this event,” she said.
 “What we are doing is seeking guidance and knowledge from experts about why there is hesitancy to move ahead with effective action to reduce carbon emissions, to reduce greenhouse gases.
 And that’s a broader topic than any specific piece of legislation.”

-The luminaries traveling to the White House on Thursday include Michael Mann, a climate scientist at Pennsylvania State University who is known for creating a “hockey stick” graph of rising global temperatures, and Naomi Oreskes, a historian of science at Harvard University whose 2010 book “Merchants of Doubt” explored how a handful of high-level scientists denied the dangers of tobacco smoke and global warming.
+Those visiting the White House on Thursday include Michael Mann, a climate scientist at Pennsylvania State University who is known for creating a “hockey stick” graph of rising global temperatures, and Naomi Oreskes, a historian of science at Harvard University whose 2010 book “Merchants of Doubt” explored how a handful of high-level scientists denied the dangers of tobacco smoke and global warming.

 Oreskes said she plans to tell White House officials that people who dispute the need to address global warming are, in effect, rejecting the reality of the climate crisis.